writeinstar/CRT_training_script/14__exercise-data-driven-testing/README.md

 4. Create a folder in root named **resources**

-5. In this foler, create file common.robot and copy the contents from here [common.robot](../resources/common.robot)
+5. In this folder, create file common.robot and copy the contents from here [common.robot](../resources/common.robot)

 # Create your Data Driven Test using Test Template